- Looking for something more progressive?

 “The Ukrainian military bases are surrounded by troops.
 There are no talks going on about it.
 Nobody is willing to identify themselves or speak for the occupiers.
 Clearly they are Russian and their technology is Russian.”

-De Vuyst, 42, from Grand Rapids, Mich., also expressed hope that Americans and others will see through “misinformation”
+De Vuyst, 42, from Grand Rapids, Mich., also expressed hope that Americans and others will see through “misinformation” Like this?
+Read more and get your own subscription at

 Read more here: The Foundry